Skithblathnir/mjollnircoin/README.md

     block 621600 - 630000: 29.70474625 MNR
     block 1394400 - 1397477: 13.54428577 MNR

-- The Genesis Block is unspendable
-- The second block (#1) is the IPO total coin supply (210,000)
+- The IPO total coin supply (210,000) is hardcoded in the Genesis Block

 Temporal re-targeting